SirGoodenough/TDMDock/README.md

 ## Installation:

+* If you have docker already setup and wish to pull an image directly, this image is not available in the Docker Hub.
+The image is available here using the path: ghcr.io/sirgoodenough/tdmdock:latest
+Point to that instead and it should pull from this repo.

 * First step is to install DockerCE and Docker Compose.
 I'm not going to step by step that, rather refer you to other people that have covered that already.

 🐳 [Matheson Steplock: Install Docker on Ubuntu 20.04](https://mathesonsteplock.ca/install-docker-on-ubuntu-20-04/)